 Holding Title To Your Property

 If you are considering adding someone to the title of your property for estate planning purposes or taking yourself off title in favor of someone else while still wanting to live on the property, it is important to understand the possible consequences of such changes.
-As County Assessor I can only comment on the property tax implications of such changes.
+As County Assessor, I can only comment on the property tax implications of such changes.
 Property owners should consult their legal or financial advisors for a better understanding of income, capital gains and inheritance tax consequences before recording any changes in title.

 A couple decided to deed their property to their son and his wife but continue to occupy the residence.
-They had owned the home for many years and deeding to their children did not trigger a reappraisal because of the parent-to-child exclusion which protected their Proposition 13 base year value.
-Unfortunately, since the parents removed themselves entirely from ownership, they are no longer entitled to the homeowner’s exemption which had reduced their property taxes approximately $71 per year.
+They had owned the home for many years.
+With the passage of Proposition 19 in November 2020, deeding to their children will trigger a reappraisal because the intergenerational exclusion only applies if the children move into the home with them.
+Unfortunately, since the parents removed themselves entirely from ownership, they are no longer entitled to the homeowner’s exemption, which had reduced their property taxes approximately $71 per year.
 If they had deeded ninety-nine per cent of the home to their children and retained one per cent, they would have been entitled to keep their homeowner exemption since they were still “owners” of the property.
 While $71 per year is not a lot of money, there were different estate planning techniques they could have used instead of deeding over the property that would have retained their homeowner’s exemption.